High temperature in children

 How are high temperatures in children treated?

-It is often unnecessary to use anything to lower a high temperature.
+It is not usually necessary to use anything to lower a high temperature.

 However, treatment with antipyretic drugs such as paracetamol or ibuprofen in suppository or liquid form can be useful:

 Dosage information can be found on the package insert.
 The dosage depends on the child’s age and weight.
-If the child’s temperature does not fall within 1 to 4 hours despite medication, a doctor should be consulted.
+If the child’s temperature does not fall within one to four hours despite medication, a doctor should be consulted.

 Home remedies such as cold compresses or tepid baths are popular but only cool the exterior of the body.
 If these make the child feel better, there is no harm in using them but it is unclear whether they actually help reduce a high temperature.